Saint Francis High School (Athol Springs, New York)

 Saint Francis High School is a Catholic, private college preparatory high school for young men that operates under the administration of Our Lady of the Angels Province of the Order of Friars Minor Conventual in Athol Springs, New York within the Diocese of Buffalo.
 The school was founded in 1927 by Fr.
 Justin Figas, OFM Conv.
-The school is accredited by the New York State Board of Regents and the Middle States Association of Colleges and Schools.
+The school is accredited by Middle States Association of Colleges and Schools.